 The University of Alaska Fairbanks has a responsibility to intervene when student behaviors on or off campus impact the campus community, impede, contradict, or are inconsistent with the standards set through the Code, campus rules and policies, the terms and conditions of their housing contract, the University of Alaska Board of Regents Policy and Regulations or federal and state law.
-The Dean of Students Office works to enhance student accountability through the conduct process.
+The Center for Student Rights and Responsibilities works to enhance student accountability through the conduct process.
 We strive to adjudicate cases of alleged misconduct in a fair, responsible and timely manner emphasizing respect, trust and integrity.

 The sanction process should be educational in nature and meet the following objectives:

 - Further a student’s development and encourage them to become a positive contributor to the community.

 - Discourage a student’s inappropriate behavior from recurring in the future.